LAjoyan/sakila_lab_lilit_ajoyan/dashboard/pages/customer.md

 ## Insights

-- The chart highlights the customers contributing the most revenue.
+- The bar chart highlights the customers who generate the highest revenue.
-- Customers with a high number of rentals are frequent renters.
+- High total spending usually correlates with frequent rentals.
-- Comparing total spending vs. rental count can identify valuable but infrequent customers.
+- Customers with high spending but low rental count may rent expensive titles — valuable to target for premium offers.
-- This information can help plan loyalty programs or targeted promotions.
+- Customers with many rentals but low spending may be ideal for loyalty rewards.
+- These insights support identifying key customer groups for marketing or retention strategies.